Yet a lot of questions on its precise role and usage on the web remain a mystery, even to many framework and library authors.

 The image gets rendered and fades in before the upload completes

 In all of these cases, we’re enhancing the perception of speed.
-Thankfully, there’s plenty of evidence that this is a good idea.
-Consider the example of how increasing the walk to baggage claim reduced the number of complaints at the Houston Airport, without necessarily making baggage handling faster.
+Thankfully, there’s plenty of evidence that this is a good idea. consider the example of how increasing the walk to baggage claim reduced the number of complaints at the Houston Airport, without necessarily making baggage handling faster.

 The application of this idea should have very profound implications on the UI of our applications.
 I contend that spinners or “loading indicators” should become a rarity, especially as we transition to applications with live data, discussed in the next section.

-There’s situations where the illusion of immediacy could actually be detrimental to UX.
+There are situations where the illusion of immediacy could actually be detrimental to UX.
 Consider a payment form or a logout link.
 Acting optimistically on those, telling the user everything is done when it’s not, can result in a negative experience.

 But even in those cases, the display of spinners or loading indicators should be deferred.
 They should only be rendered after the user no longer considers the response was immediate.
 According to the often-cited research by Nielsen: